IncursusInc/sitecommander/README.md

 * Implemented as a Drupal block, so you can put it on the same page as our Redistat block module, or other blocks to make your own dashboard
 * Breakdown of published nodes by type, with shortcuts to create new nodes, or browse nodes by type
 * Quickly see how many modules you have installed and a shortcut to install new ones
+* Quickly see how many authenticated users are currently online
 * See when cron last ran and a shortcut to manually run it
 * See when the updates checker last ran, and a shortcut to manually check for updates
 * Shortcut to clear/rebuild the Drupal cache